 ‘We defy you to stare into this face’

-The Masque of the Red Death is a 1964 British horror film directed by Roger Corman and starring Vincent Price, Hazel Court and Jane Asher.
+The Masque of the Red Death is a 1964 American-British horror feature film directed by Roger Corman and starring Vincent Price, Hazel Court and Jane Asher.
 The screenplay, written by Charles Beaumont and R. Wright Campbell, was based upon the 1842 short story of the same name by American author Edgar Allan Poe and incorporates a sub-plot based on another Poe tale, Hop-Frog.
 A further sub-plot is drawn from Torture by Hope by Auguste Villiers de l’Isle-Adam.

 Satan-worshiper Prince Prospero invites several dozen of the local nobility to his castle for protection against an oncoming plague, the Red Death.
 Prospero orders his guests to attend a masked ball and, amidst a general atmosphere of debauchery and depravity, notices the entry of a mysterious hooded stranger dressed all in red.
 Believing the figure to be his master, Satan, Prospero is horrified at the revelation of his true identity…

 Roger Corman later said he always felt The Masque of the Red Death and Fall of the House of Usher were the two best Poe stories.
-After the success of The House of Usher (1960) he strongly considered making Masque as the follow up.
-However he was reluctant to make it because it had several elements similar to The Seventh Seal (1956) and Corman was worried people would say he was pilfering from Ingmar Bergman.
+After the success of The House of Usher (1960) he strongly considered making Masque as the follow-up.
+However, he was reluctant to make it because it had several elements similar to The Seventh Seal (1956) and Corman was worried people would say he was pilfering from Ingmar Bergman.

 AIP had a co-production deal with Anglo-Amalgamated in England, so Sam Arkoff and James H. Nicholson suggested to Corman that the film be made there.
 This meant the film could qualify for the British government’s Eady levy and increase the budget – normally an AIP film was filmed in three weeks, but Masque was shot in five weeks.